5G and Huawei

 Huawei Is Ready for 5G Solution

-The first smartphone to be powered by the Kirin 980 chipset will be Huawei’s Mate 20 series which is expected to be launched next month, while 5G device powered by Kirin 980 is expected to be launched next year.
+The first smartphone to be powered by the Kirin 980 chipset will be Huawei’s Mate 20 series which is expected to be launched in December, while 5G device powered by Kirin 980 was planned to be launched next year in 2019.

 In an octa-core configuration, the CPU in Kirin 980 is comprised of two high-performance Cortex-A76 cores; two high-efficiency Cortex-A76 cores and two extreme efficiency Cortex-A55 cores.